 Standing on the same places as the victims, and looking up at the same sky that they must have seen.
 With this work, I wish to touch the concept of heaven and how it can exist, knowing that something clamant as the Holocaust has happened.

-Alongside the installation showing all 1,075 polaroids and a video projection, I will publish a book with 1.075 images of heaven, in a limited edition of 1.075 numbered copies.
+Alongside the installation showing grids of all 1,075 polaroids, and a video projection, a book with 1.075 images of heaven will be published, in a limited edition of 1.075 numbered copies.

 I want to make this book because I've always wished there existed already such a book, because I've always wanted to buy such a book and give it a place between all the other books I own, as a reminder, to carry it along with me in my life, as a weight of history that we all, just maybe, should be carrying on our shoulders.